-The Palace of the Grand Master is one of the many famous attractions of Rhodes.
-An impressive building that stands at the highest point of the Old Town and is visible to any visitor, who arrives by ship.
-A stunning destination with marvellous mosaic floors, paintings, armors and armour uniforms, It is a UNESCO World Heritage Site.
+The Palace of the Grand Master is one of the many famous attractions of Rhodes island.
+An impressive building that stands at the highest point of the Old Town and is visible to any visitor, who arrives by ship at the port.
+It is a UNESCO World Heritage Site.

-The story of the Knights Hospitaller in Rhodes begins in 1306.
-The Knights, under the command of the Grand Master Foulques de Villaret, arrived in the island and begun the war against the Byzantines.
+The history of the Knights Hospitaller in Rhodes begins in 1306.
+The Knights, under the command of the Grand Master Foulques de Villaret, arrived in the island and begun military operations against the forces of the Byzantine Emperor Andronikos II Palaiologos.
 The conquest of the island took place in 1310 with the fall of the city of Rhodes.
-The island then became the administrative center of the Knights in the Aegean Sea for 212 years.
+The island then became the command center of the Knights in the Aegean Sea for 212 years.

 The Ottoman Turks conquered Rhodes in 1522 and used the Palace as their administrative center.
 An ammunition explosion destroyed most of it in 1856.
 The Italian occupation of Dodecanese lasted from 1911 to 1947.
 The Italian architect Vittorio Mesturino restored the damaged parts of the Palace.
 It was the summer residence of the King of Italy Victor Emmanuel III and of the dictator Benito Mussolini.
 The Dodecanese were transferred to Greece in 1947.
 The Palace of the Grand Master is now a museum, attracting thousands of visitors each year.